 How do we recognize the hand of providence?
 All historians have to confront this question in some form.
 Considered in literary terms providence is a trope, one emplotment of structured explanation amongst many.
 In the attempt to understand and explain the past historians offer scholarly stories in which evidence is intentionally collected, critically evaluated, and discursively represented.
-Historians tell contested stories.
+In short, historians tell contested stories.

-Over eighty years ago, in The Whig Interpretation of History, Herbert Butterfield asked whether Clio was on the side of the whigs?
-In other words, do the winners write history?
+Over eighty years ago, in The Whig Interpretation of History, Herbert Butterfield asked whether Clio was on the side of the whigs.
+That is, do the winners write history?
 And if so, should they?
 Butterfield was addressing what he saw as a tendency amongst historians of his day to tell the story of the past in terms of its outcome.
 Consider a simplistic but characteristic example: is the history of England a story of the triumph of liberty?
-Is England’s political history a tale of progressive steps that lead from the Magna Carta to the Revolution of 1688 to the Reform Act of 1832 to democratic liberalism?
+A tale of progressive steps that lead from the Magna Carta to the Revolution of 1688 to the Reform Act of 1832 to democratic liberalism?

 Butterfield the historian was simultaneously Butterfield the lay Methodist preacher.
-He frequently spoke and wrote on the relationship between Christianity and history.
-To him Christianity was a historical religion.
 As he put it in Christianity and History, to be a Christian meant participating in the cosmic story told in the Hebrew Bible and New Testament.
 A similar view has been powerfully championed by a whole range of narrative theologians in recent years, perhaps most famously by N. T. Wright.
-Butterfield was not a theologian.
+But Butterfield was not a theologian.
 He did not think a historian could endorse the Bible as history in the modern sense.
 Again, he thought the Bible, as Christians read it, is a story about time framed cosmologically.
 This lay outside the modern historian’s purview.
 Butterfield did not think a historian could imitate Augustine and identify the finger of God at work in secular history.
 The modern professional historian could not play the role of sacred historiographer.

 A recent collection of essays by Christians who are professional historians addresses some of these themes.
 The introduction to Confessing History traces its lineage back to the founding of the “Conference on Faith and History,” which started in 1968, and its journal Fides et Historia.
 Although there is no official consensus among the essays collected in this volume, there is a shared sense of enthusiasm for the vitality mutually instilled by Christian faith in the historical profession, and the historical vocation in the Christian community.
 Overall this is an interesting and generous book.
 Both scholarly and lay readers will be quickly acquainted with the central questions faced by professional historians generally and historians with Christian commitments in particular.
 Many thoughtful responses to the tensions between history and religious faith are on offer in these essays.
 However, it should be noted that these perspectives are overwhelmingly those of Americanists (i.e. historians of colonial America and the United States of America), with no contributions from historians of the ancient, medieval, or non-Western world.